Dush, Egypt

 The Treasure of Dush with the god Serapis on top and a beaten gold collar below displayed at the Egyptian Museum.

-Two Gold Collars from the Treasure of Dush.
+Two sets of Gold Collars from the Treasure of Dush.

 Two Lion shaped Gold bracellets from the Treasure of Dush.

 Flower shaped clay objects from the Treasure of Dush.

 Dush, Egypt, or (Douch in French) formerly known as Kysis, is a small Ptolemaic and Roman era fortress located in Egypt's vast Western Desert in the Kharga Oasis. which was built under the Ptolemies and then under the Roman Emperors Domitian, Trajan and Hadrian.
 Dush is strategically located "about 15 km northeast of El-Qasr, at a convergence of five ancient desert tracks.
 One of these tracks, "the Darb el-Dush, linked this outpost directly to the Nile valley towns of Esna and Edfu, marking it as a critical route in Roman times."
 According to Cassandra Vivian: "today thousands upon thousands of potsherds cover the site and two sandstone temples and several cemeteries have been excavated by IFAO, whose dig house is at the base of the hill....From papyri found in the area, dated to the third century, and archaeological evidence it is apparent that the site was of great importance."

 Dush is the site of a sandstone temple with a colonnade originally dedicated to Osiris, who the Greeks transformed into Serapis, and also to the goddess Isis.
 The Dush "fortress stands atop the highest hill in the area, about 2 kilometres (1.2 miles) northeast of the modern village of Dush.
 It is 79 meters (253 ft) above sea level.
 The oldest building found so far on this site, the fortress dates from the Ptolemaic era."
 The Sandstone Temple of Osiris here was initially built by Domitian, with a court erected by Trajan and other temple portions added by Hadrian.
 While few decorations survive, parts of the temple "are believed to have been covered in gold.
 The temple includes several areas, including two courts, a small hypostyle hall with only four columns, and a sanctuary.....Numerous artifacts have been unearthed in and around the temple area, including pottery, coins, ostraca, and jewelry."

 Dush cemetery

 Ancient cemeteries surround the town of Dush on its north and west sides.
-By 1998, IFAO "had found ninety-two tombs and nearly 433 individual burials in the Dush cemeteries.
+By 1998, the Institut Français d'Archéologie Orientale or IFAO "had found ninety-two tombs and nearly 433 individual burials in the Dush cemeteries.
 They discovered that 16 percent of the men and 19 percent of the women had died between twenty-one and forty years of age, while 30 percent of the men and 19 percent of the women died between forty and fifty-nine, and 5.6 percent of the men and 10 percent of the women lived beyond the age of sixty."